Concerts & Repertoire

 Ben Parry

 Ben Parry has a busy career as a conductor, composer, arranger, singer and producer.
-He is currently Director of the professional choir, London Voices.
-He was formerly Director of Music at St Paul's School and the Junior Royal Academy of Music in London and Assistant Director of Music of King's College, Cambridge from 2013 to 2021.
-With soundtracks of major films such as The Hobbit, Avengers and Harry Potter.
-London Voices performed the premiere of Stockhausen's Mittwoch for the 2012 Cultural Olympiad in Birmingham Festival and Berio's Sinfonia with the National Youth Orchestra in 2009, at the BBC Proms in 2014 and 2018 and most recently in Alicante, Spain in February 2025.
+He is currently Director of the professional choir, London Voices, with whom he has performed in concert halls and festivals worldwide.
+London Voices performed the premiere of Stockhausen’s Mittwoch for the 2012 Cultural Olympiad in Birmingham Festival and Berio's Sinfonia with the National Youth Orchestra in 2009, at the BBC Proms in 2014 and 2018 and most recently in Alicante, Spain in February 2025.

 Lighten Our Darkness